Blogging & Content

 5) Meta (NLLB-derived) Engines

 Why it’s great: “No Language Left Behind” research unlocked better coverage for low-resource languages.
-Several vendors and open models incorporate NLLB techniques.
+Several vendors and open models incorporate NLLB techniques for language pairs mainstream engines handle poorly.

 Best for: Community, NGO, education, and markets underserved by mainstream engines.